edgexfoundry/device-mqtt-go/README.md

 For the snap, refer to the [snap](snap) directory.

-The details of the EdgeX release artifacts are available [here](https://docs.edgexfoundry.org/2.1/design/adr/devops/0010-Release-Artifacts).

 ## Usage
 Users can refer to [this document](https://docs.edgexfoundry.org/2.1/examples/Ch-ExamplesAddingMQTTDevice) to learn how to use this device service.